-By comparison, the 49-GHz FSR combs yielded superior performance over the 200-GHz comb-based transformer in terms of bandwidth, because of the larger number of available taps.
-Nonetheless, we note that it is not always a case of a smaller FSR comb being better.
-The 200-GHz devices are capable of reaching RF bandwidths, particularly in tunability, approaching 100GHz, or the Nyquist zone, whereas the 49GHz devices are limited to about 25GHz.
+In comparing the earlier results achieved with the 200GHz FSR microcomb with the more recent FHT results achieved with the soliton crystals having a 49-GHz FSR spacing, it is clear that the soliton crystal based results yield superior performance over the 200-GHz comb-based transformer in terms of bandwidth, mainly because of the larger number of available taps.
+Nonetheless, we note that it is not always the case that a smaller FSR comb is necessarily better.
+The 200-GHz devices are capable of reaching extremely high RF bandwidths, particularly in tunability, approaching 100GHz, since this represents the Nyquist zone of these combs, whereas the 49GHz devices are limited to about 25GHz.
+In summary, our good agreement with theory confirms that the approach of using microcombs is a very effective way to implement high-speed reconfigurable HTs and FHTs with lower complexity, reduced footprint, and lower cost.